-- Appointments: Each of the 22 appointments has been made from among candidates recommended by the Committee in accordance with the first criterion, being that of professional excellence, and then on the other criteria set out in this Report.
-In addition to the 22 appointments, the Committee continued to work on 13 vacancies as of the end of March 2020. - □ Legislation: Amendments to the Courts of Justice Act that came into force on 28 February 1995 established the Judicial Appointments Advisory Committee and clothed it with legislative authority.
-These amendments set out in detail the composition, procedures, criteria for selection, and independent function of the Committee. - Procedures and Policies: The Committee continually reviews its procedures and policies, which are set forth in detail in this Report.
+Appointments: Each of the 19 appointments has been made from among candidates recommended by the Committee in accordance with the first criterion, being that of professional excellence, and then on the other criteria set out in this Report.
+In addition to the 19 appointments, the Committee continued to work on 15 vacancies as of the end of March 2021.
+Legislation: Amendments to the Courts of Justice Act that came into force on 28 February 1995 established the Judicial Appointments Advisory Committee and clothed it with legislative authority.
+These amendments set out in detail the composition, procedures, criteria for selection, and independent function of the Committee.